Ankit-c2104/Tomatao-Plant-Leaf-Disease-Detection-DL-Project/README.md

 Technologies used:
 1. For Coding - Google Collab and PyCharm.
 2. Front End - Using Bootstrap, HTML and CSS
-3. Deployment - Using Flask On Google Cloud Platform (GCP)
+3. Deployment - Using Flask, deployen On Google Cloud Platform (GCP)

 Team Members:
 1. Ankit Chauhan